jetbalsa/cptc-badge-2021/README.md

 # cptc-badge-2021
+## Security Issues
+Please submit all found security issues as a Github Issue, Make sure to use the Security Issues Template for more details. you will need to include steps to reproduce the issue.
+If you are the first to submit a issue your name/names/team/universitys to be put on the main Security Issue Writeup forever!

+Your writeup will be reviewed, if it is lacking info or overall poor on details that a newbie cannot reproduce the issue or exploit, your issue will get rejected.
+JRWR reserves the right to reject issues and is overall the keeper of the board.

 ## Spoilers are contained under the spoilers folder
 - This includes full source code to things if you wish to do a whitebox assessment.
 For the most fun and training, never look in this folder!